-The credit is technically an exemption, because it subtracts from the value of your gifts, exempting that portion from taxation.
-The cap amount is $11.7 million as of 2021.
+The credit is technically an exemption.
+It subtracts from the value of your gifts, exempting that portion from taxation.
+The cap amount is $12.06 million in 2022, up from $11.7 million in 2021.

-Let’s say you give away $5 million in assets during your lifetime.
-You’d have just $6.7 million left of that $11.7 million credit with which to shield your estate from taxation at the time of your death.
-Gifts and estate transfers that exceed $11.7 million are subject to tax.
+For example, let's say you give away $5.06 million in assets during your lifetime.
+You'd have just $7 million left of that $12.06 million credit with which to shield your estate from taxation at the time of your death.
+Gifts and estate transfers that exceed $12.06 million are subject to tax.

-Gifts and estates are taxed at a significant rate of 40% as of 2021, but the IRS refrains from taxing the value of these assets when they’re both coming and going.
-The recipients of your generosity don’t have to pay an inheritance tax at the federal level, and gifts aren’t taxed as income, either.
+The highest margin for taxes on gifts and estates is a significant rate of 40%, but the IRS refrains from taxing the value of these assets when they're both coming and going.
+The recipients of your generosity don't have to pay an inheritance tax at the federal level, and gifts aren't taxed as income, either.